MahBadran93/ROS_Project/README.md

 - **scan:** To have the updated scan readings.
 - **tf:** Transform topic which is necessery to provide the relationship between different reference frames.
 For example, translate from the base_laser coordinate frame to base_link coordinate frame.
 - **amcl_pose:** amcl node publishes the position of the robot in the environment to the amcl_pose topic.
-- **particlecloud:** amcl publishes the particle cloud of arrows created by the system to measure the uncertainty of the robot current position. see the figure below (red arrows displayed using Rviz).
+- **particlecloud:** amcl publishes the particle cloud of arrows created by the system to measure the uncertainty of the robot current position. see the figure below (red arrows displayed using Rviz,add **PoseArray** display which subscribe to **PointCloud** topic).
  To launch amcl and call the generated map file, we create a launch file which includes: <br>
  ```
  <include file="$(find turtlebot3_bringup)/launch/turtlebot3_remote.launch" />